 It usually starts to show within the first few weeks of use as the mattress fillings ‘mould’ to fit the user’s shape.
-The areas of most pressure, such as your shoulders and hips show the greatest signs of settlement.
-It may appear that this area is wearing quicker than the rest of the mattress but constant turning, rotating of the mattress will help this equal out in time1.
+The areas of most pressure, such as your shoulders and hips, show the greatest signs of settlement.
+It may appear that this area is wearing quicker than the rest of the mattress, but constant turning and rotating of the mattress will help this equal out in time

-There are many reasons that mattresses may show signs of settlement;
+There are many reasons why mattresses may show signs of settlement;

 - The user’s weight

 - Larger sized mattresses, such as a King or Superking, are more susceptible, as there is a wider area in the mattress that doesn’t get used